 The purchase of a home is probably the largest single investment you will ever make.
 You should learn as much as you can about the condition of the property and the need for any major repairs before you buy, so that you can minimize unpleasant surprises and difficulties afterwards.

-The standard home inspector’s report
+The standard home inspection report

 This report will review the condition of the home’s heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+If a pool is present, the home inspector will need to note whether or not safety features are present to help protect against accidental drowning or damage from an unattended pool.

 Be present at the home inspection